 Free Oracle 1Z0-1196-25 Exam Actual Questions & Explanations

-The Oracle 1Z0-1196-25 exam validates your ability to implement Oracle Utilities Customer to Meter and Customer Cloud Service solutions within Oracle Cloud environments.
-This exam is designed for implementation professionals, system administrators, and technical consultants who work with utility billing and customer management systems.
-Passing this certification demonstrates your competency in configuring, deploying, and managing customer-to-meter workflows in production settings.
-This page provides a structured study guide covering the exam syllabus, question formats, and actionable preparation strategies to help you succeed.
+The Oracle 1Z0-1196-25 exam validates your ability to implement and configure Oracle Utilities Customer to Meter and Customer Cloud Service 2025 solutions.
+This certification is designed for professionals who work with utility billing, customer management, and field service operations in the Oracle Cloud environment.
+This page provides a structured study guide covering the exam syllabus, question formats, and practical preparation strategies.
+Use it to map your learning path and identify areas that need deeper focus before test day.

 1Z0-1196-25 Exam Syllabus & Core Topics